-Experience the excitement as teams compete in a fast-paced race on the south branch of the Chicago River in decorated dragon boats.
-Explore music, food and crafts as well as performances from cultural centers across Chicago.
+Experience the excitement as teams compete in a fast-paced race on the south branch of the Chicago River in decorated dragon boats. n addition to the boat tournament, this year’s event will feature other on-land spectacles such as live musical and dance performances, booth vendors and special guest appearances.
 Proceeds are donated to promote literacy.

 You may not be up for the 14-hour flight around the world-or its hefty price tag-but you can still head down to Chinatown for a colorful celebration of Asian culture.
 The Chinatown Summer Fair kicks off with a Lion Dance procession you'll be tempted to join, with music and cultural entertainment throughout the day.
 While you're there, be sure to taste-test Chinatown's many restaurants (save room for a Chinese pastry or bubble tea), browse local shops for true made-in-China treasures, and check out the kids' area.

-The skies are lighting up all over Chicagoland.
-Find out when and where to catch your local Fourth festivities and make a pitch for why your town's fireworks are the best.
-And, if you can't make it to a fireworks show on the Fourth of July, you can catch them at Navy Pier every Wednesday and Saturday night during the summer months.
+Parades, fireworks, barbecue...there is nothing like celebrating American independence with timeless tradition.
+Find out when and where to catch your local Fourth festivities and if you can't make it to a fireworks show on the Fourth of July, you can catch them at Navy Pier every Wednesday and Saturday night during the summer months.

 Explore art-making and activity stations for all ages all over the museum.
 Plus, meet The Art Institute's mascot, Artie the Lion.
 This program takes place at the Art Institute.
 Please call (312) 857-7161.
 For more information see www.artic.edu.